|

 they |

-karera |
+kanojotachi |

 かれら 彼ら |

-The columns are as follows: english,
+The columns are as follows: English,

 romaji, hiragana and kanji.